AIGAdc/dcdesignweek.org/index.markdown

   leading nonprofits, engineering the next startup, or solving problems with real impact through our government, design is at the core of this city.
-We’re makers and disruptors, artisans and tech geeks, and this October we’re coming together to celebrate. \n\nJoin us for DC Design Week.
+We’re makers and disruptors, artisans and tech geeks, and this October we’re coming together to celebrate.
+Join us for DC Design Week.
 This year we’re going bigger than ever with new partners, new venues, new event formats, and new ways to interact with DC’s unique design community.
 You won’t want to miss this. "
 events-title-text: DCDW Events